XavierRowleyDev/SchoolBytesBot-1/README.md

 # SchoolBytesBot
 WIP Bot to quickly choose your prefered Sport on SchoolBytes.
-Made with @moonlacee
+Made by @moonlacee and @XavierRowleyDev